Driver Safety Course

 - Your violation was not “Passing a School Bus”.

 - Your citation was for a moving violation.

-Within 15 days from the date of offense, mail the Driving Safety Course Request Affidavit Form (see below), or bring the items listed below to the court and upon approval, the court will grant permission to take the course.
+You have up to your due date on your citation to mail the Driving Safety Course Request Affidavit Form (see below), or bring the items listed below to the court and upon approval, the court will grant permission to take the course.
 If applying by mail, please wait to receive permission from the court before taking the course.

 If you are eligible, you may sign up for a Driving Safety Course by sending the following five items to the court or appearing at the court on or before your appearance date:

 - A copy of your valid insurance showing you as a covered driver

 - A copy of your valid Texas driver’s license

 - Required fees: $129 for non-school zone violations and $154 for school zone violations (citations issued before 12/31/2019)

 - Required fees: $144 for non-school zone violations and $169 for school zone violations.(citations issued after 1/1/2020)